xavieroldan/itAcademy/README.md

-Explore all the exercices in the diferent branchs
+Explore all the exercises at the different branches